What happens at Speaking Connections?

-If you couldn’t make Quiet's first Speaking Space gathering in March, you might be wondering how it went, and you'll definitely want to know about future events!
+If you couldn’t make Quiet's first Speaking Connections gathering in March, you might be wondering how it went, and you'll definitely want to know about future events!
 Because the best way to grow your confidence speaking, is to practise in a friendly space just like this!

 So, what was it like?